nunocoracao/blowfish/exampleSite/content/docs/partials/index.it.md

 To enable Umami Analytics support, simply provide your [Umami tracking code](https://umami.is/docs/collect-data) in the `config/_default/params.toml` file.
 If you also use the custom domain feature of Umami and would like to serve their script from your domain, you can also additionally provide the `domain` configuration value.
 If you don't provide a `domain` value, the script will load directly from Umami DNS (analytics.umami.is).
+If you want the tracker to only run on specific domains, you can provide the `dataDomains` configuration value.
+If you don't provide a `dataDomains` value, the script will run on any website where the `domain` and` websiteid` match.

 ```toml
 # config/_default/params.toml